Draggie306/EditingCheatSheets/A Level/Geography - Hazardous Earth.md

 ## Reasons for plate movement

 ### Paleomagnetism
 Paleo (fossilised) magnetism is the record of historic magnetic changes as the Earth's polarity changes (known as geomagnetic reversals), with recent polarity inverses occurring every 200 to 300 thousand years.
-When oceanographers mapped seabeds during WW2, magnetic flips were observed on either side of divergent boundaries and seafloor spreading centres.
+When oceanographers mapped seabeds for the first time during WW2, magnetic flips were observed on either side of oceanic divergent boundaries and "seafloor spreading centres".
 This is because as magma is erupted, it has high iron content.
 These iron particles within the erupted lava then cool quickly as a result of the water, solidifying the surrounding lava and preserving a record of the magnetic direction the iron was pointing in.
 There is a mirror image of the polarity inversals on either side of the plate boundary.

 ### Ancient glacial epochs